-- 2.16 The evidence from archaeological investigations, from maps and from documentary sources has allowed archaeologists to interpret the components which made up the medieval town of Clifton upon Teme.
-Medieval Clifton upon Teme consisted of nine components: a manorial enclosure, the churchyard, the market place, the street system, and five tenement plots.
-Tenement plots were identified aligned on the main street, forming five separate urban components.
-Regular narrow plots can be identified south and northwest of the church on the 1845 Tithe Map and it is probable that these form parts of the 13th century planned borough.
-The area to the north and east of the churchyard forms a separate component which contains the sites of recorded medieval buildings: the vicarage, rectory and rectory barn.
-The eastern part of this component contains earthworks interpreted as part of the settlement. - 2.17 Today the Parish contains many historically important features including a number of listed buildings, archaeological and other historical assets.
+- 2.16 Today the Parish contains many historically important features including a number of listed buildings, archaeological and other historical assets.
 The centre of Clifton upon Teme is a designated Conservation Area due to its history and architectural character.
 The village has a distinctive character formed over time in response to its landscape setting, history and ownership.
-Appendix 10 lists important features of local heritage interest identified by residents. - 2.18 The Conservation Area was reviewed in 2009 and a new Conservation Area Appraisal and Management Plan produced which has fed into the development of this NDP.
+Appendix 10 lists important features of local heritage interest identified by residents. - 2.17 The Conservation Area was reviewed in 2009 and a new Conservation Area Appraisal and Management Plan produced which has fed into the development of this NDP.